 Okay, fine.

-Yeah, she's unattractive, she's a fat slob.
+She's a fat slob.

 Who else have you talked to about their FBI interviews?

-Have you talked to other people about their their uh grand jury testimony or their I don't want to I don't want to go into it.
+Have you talked to other people about their grand jury testimony?

 Okay.

-There's one person I talked to, I'm not going into them.
+There's one person I talked to.

-And have you talked to them about the general direction without naming names then about the general direction that you think Mueller is going in?
+And have you talked to them about the general direction, without naming names then, about the general direction that you think Mueller is going in?

-He thinks he's I'm sorry, he thinks he's what he thinks Trump is the Manchurian candidate.
+He thinks Trump is the Manchurian candidate.

 And I will tell you I disagree with that.

-She describes herself as a seductress, a relentlessly self-promoting twenty-one-year-old named Anastasia Vashukievich, with the social media stage name Nastya Ribka, this Belarus-born woman claims to have evidence of Russian meddling in the U.S. election.
+With the social media stage name Nastya Rypka, this Belarus-born woman claims to have evidence of Russian meddling in the U.S. election.

 The question is this a desperate ploy to get out of jail, or as her friend claims, is this young woman truly in danger because she knows too much.